Web Project Conversion from Visual Studio .NET

 Web projects no longer need a project file in Visual Studio 2005; all the files that are located in the Web project folder are considered part of the Web project.

-For details on the steps in the conversion wizard, see.
+For details on the steps in the conversion wizard, see How to: Convert a Visual Studio .NET Project to Visual Studio 2005.

 Visual Studio 2005 converts your Web application from using ASP.NET version 1.x to using ASP.NET version 2.0.
 For example, the CodeBehind attribute in ASP.NET Web pages and user controls is changed to the new CodeFile attribute.
 If a file is modified, the original file permissions are not preserved — the new file will have read/write permissions, which are given to users.
-For details about changes that were made to files, see.
+For details about changes that were made to files, see Web Solution and Project File Conversion.

 Standalone class files are moved to the App_Code directory.